Felipe-Perez-Ferraro/trans_by/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for teach me and support me to do this
+I would like to thank Microverse for teach me and support me to do this and Gregoire Vella for give the design of the website

 <p align="right">(<a href="#readme-top">back to top</a>)</p>